dguzenko/newdocs/docs/zoocart.md

 How to...
 =========

-How to Override Layout Template
+How to Override Layouts Templates
 -------------------------------

-In order to customize the view of your ZOOcart you can override the layout template.
+In order to customize the view of your ZOOcart you can override the layouts templates.
 Don't change the standard ZOOcart .php files, so you can turn back to standard ones, if you want.

-To override ZOOcart standard layout template you should place a file with appropriate name to the following folders in your template:
+To override a ZOOcart standard layout template you should place a customized .php template file with an appropriate name to the following folders in your template:

 * **Site (frontend) views:** place your customized .php template file in the folder with the following path: *templates / <your template> / html / plg_system_zoocart / <view name>*.
 * **Administrator (backend) views:** place your customized .php template file in the folder with the following path: *administrator / templates / <your template> / html / plg_system_zoocart / <view name>*.